 Fani Titi - “My story is an improbable one, a story of possibility”

 At the age of 12, Fani Titi was about to drop out of school to become a farm labourer, until fate stepped in.
-His remarkable journey took him from the Free State to the hallowed halls of the University of Berkeley, California and back to South Africa where he became a captain of industry and Investec’s new Group CEO.
+His remarkable journey took him from the Free State to the hallowed halls of the University of Berkeley, California and back to South Africa where he became a captain of industry and Investec’s group chief executive.

 Receive Focus insights straight to your inbox

 “I was born on a farm in the early 60s at the height of apartheid oppression, and, at the age of 12 when I was in what is now grade six, I was supposed to go into the farm labour system permanently,” says Fani Titi in an interview with 702’s Bruce Whitfield.

 A chance series of events, saw his family relocate unexpectedly to Qwa Qwa where young Titi continued his schooling.
 “That was a change in direction, that changed my fate.
 Otherwise I would still be on a farm probably driving a tractor."